L band: Satellite navigation

 The Global Positioning System carriers are in the L band, centered at 1176.45 MHz (L5), 1227.60 MHz (L2), 1381.05 MHz (L3), and 1575.42 MHz (L1) frequencies.
 L band waves are used for GPS units because they are able to penetrate clouds, fog, rain, storms, and vegetation.
 Only dense environments such as heavy forest canopies or concrete buildings can cause GPS units to receive data inaccurately.

 The Galileo Navigation System, the GLONASS System, and the BeiDou systems use the L band similar to GPS, although the frequency ranges are named differently.
 Modern receivers, such as those found in smartphones, are able to take advantage of multiple systems (usually only around the oldest L1 band) at the same time.

 Telecommunications use

 Mobile phones operate at 600–900 and 1700–2100 MHz.
 Iridium Communications satellite phones use frequencies between 1616 and 1626.5 MHz to communicate with the satellites.
-Iridium Communications 2-way messaging service Snapdragon Satellite will utilize frequencies in the L Band as well.
+Iridium Communications 2-way messaging service Snapdragon Satellite would have utilized frequencies in the L Band as well.
 Inmarsat and Ligado Networks (formerly LightSquared) terminals use frequencies between 1525 and 1646.5 MHz.
 Thuraya satellite phones use frequencies between 1525 and 1661 MHz.